Newterm/szarp/README.md

 These device drivers are called *line daemons* (for historical reasons).

-The second layer consist of **data collecting daemons** that read data from drivers, calculate average probes and formulas (for *defined parameters*) and finally save data to a SZARP database.
+The second layer consist of **data collecting daemons** that read data from drivers, calculate average probes and formulas (called *defined parameters*) and finally save data to SZARP database.
 Probes are generally available with 10-seconds resolution, but database contains 10-minutes average values.
 There is also a web server available for serving parameters' values through HTTP.